-We estimate that the net proceeds we will receive from the sale of shares of our common stock in this offering will be approximately \$ (or approximately \$ if the underwriters fully exercise their overallotment option), in each case assuming an initial public offering price of \$ per share, after deducting the underwriting discounts and commissions of \$ payable by us and estimated offering expenses of approximately \$ payable by us.
+We estimate that the net proceeds we will receive from the sale of 10,500,000 shares of our common stock in this offering will be approximately \$160,440,000 (or approximately \$184,506,000 if the underwriters fully exercise their overallotment option), in each case assuming a public offering price of \$16.00 per share, after deducting the underwriting discounts and commissions of \$7,560,000 (or approximately \$8,694,000 if the underwriters fully exercise their overallotment option) payable by us and estimated offering expenses of approximately \$450,000 payable by us.

 We expect to use approximately \$55.5 million of the net proceeds of this offering to repay outstanding indebtedness under the Facility.
 The interest charged on the indebtedness incurred under the Facility is based on the commercial paper rate plus 1.25%.
 As of December 31, 2004, the commercial paper rate was 2.3152%.
 The Facility expires on November 3, 2005, unless extended.
-We intend to use the remainder of the net proceeds to fund investments in portfolio companies in accordance with our investment objectives and the strategies described in this prospectus and for general corporate purposes.
+We intend to use the remainder of the net proceeds within 90 days to fund investments in portfolio companies in accordance with our investment objectives and the strategies described in this prospectus and for general corporate purposes.
+However, it could take a longer time to invest substantially all of the net proceeds, depending on the availability of appropriate investment opportunities and market conditions.